 This whole-wheat soda bread is a favorite in Ireland and Scotland.
 It is a close relative of the scone that’s fast and easy to make, not to mention quite delicious.
 It doesn’t require yeast... — just buttermilk and baking soda.
 It takes about 35 minutes from thinking about it to pulling it out of the oven.
 You can fold in raisins or nuts before you add the buttermilk for a pop of sweetness or crunch.

 In a large bowl sift both flours, salt, and baking soda together.
 Rub in the butter with fingertips, until it resembles a coarse meal.

-4.Deeply score the loaf into quarters.
-Place on the floured cookie tray.
+Deeply score the loaf into quarters.
+Place on a floured cookie sheet.
 Bake for about 25-30 minutes or until the bread sounds hollow when tapped on the bottom.
-Serve hot straight from the oven.
+Serve hot, straight from the oven.

 You can make buttermilk by adding 1½ tablespoons of lemon juice or 1½ teaspoons of cream of tartar to 1½ cup of regular milk.